visionmedia/masteringnode/chapters/fs.md

 ## Nodejs Docs for further reading

-  The node api [docs](http://nodejs.org/api.html#file-system-106) are very detailed and list all the possible filesystem commands available when working with Nodejs.
+  The node API [docs](http://nodejs.org/api.html#file-system-106) are very detailed and list all the possible filesystem commands available when working with Nodejs.